 FASRI's co-curricular activities offer our students the opportunity to further explore their leadership skills, socialization, and enhance our students' educational experience.
 These programs take place during the school day and are designed to help develop self-control, coordination, and physical strength.
-The students discover the satisfaction of problem-solving with their peers and increase their confidence and self-esteem.
+The students discover the satisfaction of problem-solving with their peers, increase their confidence and self-esteem, and connect classroom learning with real life learning experience.

 At FASRI, we believe in taking full advantage of our local and broader community to enrich our educational program.
 Students of all ages benefit from day field trips and overnight field trips throughout the school year.
 Field trips are an integral part of the curriculum and are mandatory.